Saloniii30/Warmup-projects/README.md

 JavaScript – Logic for BMI calculation and DOM manipulation

 The project is designed to be simple, easy to understand, and beginner-focused, making it a great example of applying basic programming logic to a real-world problem.
-It can be used as a learning exercise for understanding formulas, conditional statements, and basic user interface design (if web-based).
+It can be used as a learning exercise for understanding formulas, conditional statements, and basic user interface design.